Learn step by step how to make a smoked prime rib on a Pit Boss pellet grill and why this is such an easy way to prepare this ultimate rib roast.

 Let the smoked prime rib roast rest for 30-45 minutes before carving.

 Once the smoked prime rib has rested you will want to cut the ties an remove them from the roast.
+Make sure to protect your hands with cloth liners inside nitrile gloves.

 The roast should separate easily from the slab of bones where the butcher cut them apart.